dfbarrero/aiCourse/assignments/r2p2-classification/classification.md

 The main objective of this assignment is to develop a robot controller that imitates the behaviour of a teleoperated robot.
 The teleoperation will only consider five outputs: STOPPED, UP, DOWN, LEFT and RIGHT, which corresponds to the cursor keys.
 We will perform three different tasks in this assignment.

-1.- Build a dataset that maps the robot sensons and its output.
+1.- Build a dataset that maps the robot sensors readings and its action.

 3.- Train a classification model.